Connected Vehicles

 How Does Hardware Play into the Story?

-This means that in addition to decoupling hardware from software, it is also necessary to ensure that the hardware infrastructure will be able to support the ever-advancing and changing software needs.
+This means that decoupling hardware from software is not enough on its own.
+It is also necessary to design the hardware infrastructure to support evolving software needs.

 Adjusting to the Changing Automotive Landscape